 If there's one shopping option home cooks should take better advantage of, it's the restaurant supply store.
 I get it—they're huge stores, often confusingly organized, and tend to have the type of customer service you'd expect from a place that mostly deals with professionals who know exactly what they want...which is to say, very little.
 Despite this, I highly recommend you visit your local restaurant supply store—you're likely to find some incredible deals on workhorse equipment that can take a beating and then some.

 Here are some of the items you're often better off buying at a restaurant supply store.
+And if you don't have a restaurant supply store in your state, you can find similar places online, like WebstaurantStore.

 I always chuckle when I see those $50 mini crème brûlée propane torches sold by retail kitchenware stores.
 They perform like dinky little toys, boasting very little of the fuel capacity and firepower of their heavier duty counterparts.
 Do yourself a favor: if you want a torch in your kitchen, do what the pros do and buy a full-size one at a restaurant supply (or, frankly, a hardware store).
 They're easy to use, safe (as with anything, just follow the instructions), and will deliver enough flame to keep you fired up for years to come.
 I've seen them sold for as little as $15.